carbon-io/carbond/docs/ref/carbond.limiter.TooBusyLimiter.rst

         latter is ``true``.

-        If the current number of outstanding requests is greater than :attr:`~.maxOutstandingReqs` or the event loop appears to be lagging too far behind, the request will be rejected and a ``503`` will be sent to the client.
-If the event loop is lagging, :attr:`~.maxOutstandingRequests` will be updated to reflect the current number of outstanding requests.
+        If the current number of outstanding requests is greater than :attr:`~carbond.limiter.TooBusyLimiter.maxOutstandingReqs` or the event loop appears to be lagging too far behind, the request will be rejected and a ``503`` will be sent to the client.
+If the event loop is lagging, :attr:`~carbond.limiter.TooBusyLimiter.maxOutstandingRequests` will be updated to reflect the current number of outstanding requests.

-        If the request is allowed and :attr:`~.maxOutstandingReqs` is less than :attr:`~.absMaxOutstandingReqs`, :attr:`~.maxOutstandingReqs`
+        If the request is allowed and :attr:`~carbond.limiter.TooBusyLimiter.maxOutstandingReqs` is less than :attr:`~carbond.limiter.TooBusyLimiter.absMaxOutstandingReqs`, :attr:`~carbond.limiter.TooBusyLimiter.maxOutstandingReqs`
-        will increase exponentially with each additional request up to :attr:`~.absMaxOutstandingReqs`.
+        will increase exponentially with each additional request up to :attr:`~carbond.limiter.TooBusyLimiter.absMaxOutstandingReqs`.

-        Finally, :attr:`~.outstandingReqs` is incremented, a callback is registered do decrement the counter on request completion, and control is passed to the next handler.
+        Finally, :attr:`~carbond.limiter.TooBusyLimiter.outstandingReqs` is incremented, a callback is registered do decrement the counter on request completion, and control is passed to the next handler.